-Red Flag Answer - Penetration testing does not support X compliance.
+Red Flag Answer: Penetration testing does not support X compliance.

-Correct Answer - Penetration testing usually supports compliance requirements even if not specifically required.
-If you are curious about your specific compliance environment, please contact Cerberus Sentinel to discuss. should be included in scope.
+Correct Answer: Penetration testing usually supports compliance requirements even if not specifically required.
+If you are curious about your specific compliance environment, please contact CISO Global to discuss.

-Step #2: Can The Penetration Test Provider Deliver A Boardroom-Ready Report?
+Step #2: Can the Penetration Test Provider Deliver a Boardroom-Ready Report?

 It is important that the results of a penetration test be easily understood by executive management and the board.
-If you need a CISSP to understand the report, it will be of little value to executive management unless you spend effort to translate the report.
-And even then, you run the risk of misrepresenting the facts and more of the burden is placed on your shoulders.
+If you need a CISSP to understand the report, it will be of little value to executive management.
+If you translate the report, you run the risk of misrepresenting the facts and the burden is placed on your shoulders.
 Instead, a penetration test provider should deliver results that are easily understood by executive management bodies.

-Even if your current executive management body is not in the loop on security, having a boardroom-ready report will be extremely helpful the day they are brought into the loop.
+Even if your current executive management body is not in the loop on security, having a boardroom-ready report will be extremely helpful when they are brought into the loop.
 More and more boards are becoming involved in security oversight.
 You will want to prepare yourself for this shift if it hasn't yet occurred at your company.